dome9/cft-simulator/README.md

 ### What does it do?
 This an early work-in-progress.
 Currently it:
 * Parses the input file (JSON only)
-* Requests the user for values for all parameters which are defined in the template
+* Prompts the user for values for all parameters that are decalred in the template
 * Replaces all occurences of the parameters with the user's values
 * In 'IF' statements - it currently selects the first option. (soon - a true evaluation of the condition)
 * Clears all conditions (keeping the original node).
 Soon, it will allow / delete the node according to proper evaluation of the condition